JoseUtrilla-MBA/04_Play_RestAPI_Practice/README.md

 If at any time you need to reset the database, apply the following URL:  ```http://localhost:9000/products/reset```

-Has the following URLs to test the different options that the Application offers to the client.
+You have the following URLs to test the different options that the Application offers to the client.

 ```bash
 http://localhost:9000/products                --> to see a json which contains all prducts with complete information.